-This paper provides an overview of a formal approach to service-oriented modelling that we have been developing within SENSORIA [47] - an Integrated Project funded under the 'Global Computing' (GC) initiative.
+This paper provides an overview of a formal approach to service-oriented modelling that we have been developing within SENSORIA [39] - an Integrated Project funded under the 'Global Computing' (GC) initiative.
 A modelling language - SRML - and a number of formal techniques that address qualitative and quantitative analysis support this approach, all of which are based on mathematical foundations.
 Our focus in this paper is on the language primitives that SRML offers for modelling business services and activities, and on the methodological approach that SRML supports.
-Details on the mathematical semantics can be found in [3,26,27,28].